 - A vice with shaft protector

-1) Remove the old grips
+Step 1: Remove the old grips

-First cut or peel off the old grips, which may or may not be straightforward depending on how long they’ve been on.
+First, cut or peel off the old grips, which may or may not be straightforward depending on how long they’ve been on.
 With steel shafts you can be relatively ‘aggressive’ with the knife, always making sure to work the blade away from you not towards you.
-(You may find it easiest to do this with the club secured in the vice).
+(You may find it easiest to do this with the club secured in the vice.)

 Next you need to remove the old grip tape to prevent lumps and bumps forming underneath your new grip.
-If you’re lucky, a careful incision at the narrower end of the grip may pave the way to it peeling off easily, but sometimes it will be a painstaking process that you have to carefully repeat as you pick off all the remnants of old grip and tape.
+If you’re lucky, a careful incision at the narrower end of the grip may allow you to peel off easily, but sometimes it will be a painstaking process that you have to carefully repeat as you pick off all the remnants of old grip and tape.
 It can be useful here to heat the old grip tape gently with a heat gun.
 This softens the adhesive and makes peeling tape off a lot easier.
 Take care not to overheat graphite shafts however.

 Dab the cloth in White Spirit and rub it up and down the shaft where the old grip was to clean off the final bits.

 Next, hold the grip up against the shaft and with a washable marker pen, draw a small mark to signify the end point of the grip.
 This will provide a reference point for how far down the shaft to apply your grip tape and also for how far down to pull the grip when installing.
 This is important to ensure the grip will play its designed thickness.
 Stretching a grip will make it feel thinner.